petrikaj/lappaa/README.md

 <p align="center">
   <strong>Give Your Voice a Visual</strong><br>
-  Turn voice recordings and audio into shareable social videos — on your phone, instantly, privately
+  Turn voice recordings, video, and audio into shareable social videos — on your phone, instantly, privately
 </p>

 <p align="center">